-The statutory and regulatory requirements for participation by a long-term care facility are found at sections 1819 (SNF) and 1919 (NF) of the Act and at 42 C.F.R.
+The statutory and regulatory requirements for participation of a SNF in Medicare are found at section 1819 of the Social Security Act (Act) and at 42 C.F.R.
 Part 483.
+Section 1819(h)(2) of the Act authorizes the Secretary of Health and Human Services (Secretary) to impose enforcement remedies against a SNF for failure to comply substantially with the federal participation requirements established by sections 1819(b), (c), and (d) of the Act.
+The Act requires that the Secretary terminate the Medicare participation of any

+4 Either party dissatisfied with an ALJ decision may request review by the Board.
+42 C.F.R. §§ 498.80, 498.82(a)(1).

+5 Participation of a NF in Medicaid is governed by section 1919 of the Act.
+Section 1919(h)(2) of the Act gives enforcement authority to the states to ensure that NFs comply (Continued next page.)

-Section 1819(h)(2) of the Act vests the Secretary of Health and Human Services (Secretary) with authority to impose enforcement remedies against a SNF for failure to comply substantially with the federal participation requirements established by sections 1819(b), (c), and (d) of the Act.
-Pursuant to 1819(h)(2)(C), the Secretary may continue Medicare payments to a SNF not longer than six months after the date the facility is first found not in compliance with participation requirements.
-Pursuant to 1819(h)(2)(D), if a SNF does not return to compliance with participation requirements within three months, the Secretary must deny payments for all individuals admitted to the facility after that date - commonly referred to as the mandatory or statutory DPNA.
-In addition to the authority to terminate a noncompliant SNF's participation in Medicare, the Act grants the Secretary authority to impose other enforcement remedies, including a discretionary DPNA, CMPs, appointment of temporary management, and other remedies such as a directed plan of correction.
+SNF that does not return to substantial compliance with participation requirements within six months of being found not to be in substantial compliance.
+Act § 1819(h)(2)(C).
+The Act also requires that the Secretary deny payment of Medicare benefits for any beneficiary admitted to a SNF, if the SNF fails to return to substantial compliance with program participation requirements within three months of being found not to be in substantial compliance - commonly referred to as the mandatory or statutory denial of payments for new admissions (DPNA).
+Act § 1819(h)(2)(D).
+The Act grants the Secretary discretionary authority to terminate a noncompliant SNF's participation in Medicare, even if there has been less than 180 days of noncompliance.
+The Act also grants the Secretary authority to impose other enforcement remedies, including a discretionary DPNA, CMPs, appointment of temporary management, and other remedies such as a directed plan of correction.
 Act § 1819(h)(2)(B).

 The Secretary has delegated to CMS and the states the authority to impose remedies against a long-term care facility that is not complying substantially with federal participation requirements.
 "Substantial compliance means a level of compliance with the requirements of participation such that any identified deficiencies pose no greater risk to resident health or safety than the potential for causing minimal harm."
 42 C.F.R. § 488.301 (emphasis in original).
 A deficiency is a violation of a participation requirement established by sections 1819(b), (c), and (d) of the Act or the Secretary's regulations at 42 C.F.R.
-Part 483, Subpart B. State survey agencies survey facilities that participate in Medicare on behalf of CMS to determine whether the facilities are complying with federal participation requirements.
-42 C.F.R. §§ 488.10-.28, 488.300-.335.
-The regulations specify the enforcement remedies that CMS may impose if a facility is not in substantial compliance with Medicare requirements.
-42 C.F.R. § 488.406.
+Part 483, subpart B. Noncompliance refers to any deficiency with the participation requirements established by sections 1919(b), (c), and (d) of the Act.